SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Related Work

 \subsection{Frequency Analysis and Annealing in Neural Rendering}

-The interplay between spectral analysis and neural optimization has been a focal point of recent research, particularly regarding the ``spectral bias'' of neural networks.
+The interplay between spectral analysis and neural optimization has been a focal point of recent research, particularly regarding the "spectral bias" of neural networks.
 While high-frequency components are essential for capturing fine-grained detail, they often induce a rugged loss landscape, complicating the optimization of geometric parameters.

 \textbf{Frequency for Representation Quality.} To mitigate these instabilities, several works have proposed managing spectral bandwidth to improve reconstruction fidelity.
 In the implicit domain, SAPE~\cite{Hertz2021SAPE} modulates the frequency of positional encodings spatially, preventing noise-induced minima in smooth regions.
-With the shift to explicit Gaussian primitives, similar principles have been applied to regularize structure: FreGS~\cite{Zhang2024FreGS} employs progressive frequency regularization to mitigate densification artifacts, while Lavi et al.~\cite{lavi2025frequency} structure the scene into hierarchical Laplacian pyramid subbands to decouple low-frequency geometry from high-frequency residuals.
+With the shift to explicit Gaussian primitives, similar principles have been applied to regularize structure: FreGS~\cite{Zhang2024FreGS} employs progressive frequency regularization to mitigate densification artifacts, while PGDGS~\cite{huang2025pgdgs} adopts progressive Gaussian densification for sparse-view reconstruction.
+Lavi et al.~\cite{lavi2025frequency} structure the scene into hierarchical Laplacian pyramid subbands to decouple low-frequency geometry from high-frequency residuals.
 Crucially, these methods leverage frequency decomposition primarily for \textit{level-of-detail} control and static representation quality.

 \textbf{Frequency for Geometric Optimization.} Beyond representation, frequency analysis offers a powerful tool for shaping the optimization landscape.
 In the context of NeRF~\cite{mildenhall2021nerf}, BARF~\cite{lin2021barf} utilized spectral annealing of positional encoding to widen the basin of attraction for camera registration, while MomentsNeRF~\cite{almughrabi2024momentsnerf} leveraged moment constraints for few-shot supervision.
 We transpose these insights to the domain of dynamic 3DGS.
 However, rather than annealing positional encodings, we propose Spectral Moment Supervision directly on the rendered output.
 This effectively bypasses the vanishing gradient problem inherent in spatial losses, creating a global basin of attraction that guides Gaussians even from zero-overlap initializations.
 Crucially, to avoid the phase-wrapping traps inherent in high frequencies, we introduce a principled Frequency Annealing schedule.
 While prior methods motivated linearly scaling frequency schedules heuristically through Neural Tangent Kernel \cite{jacot2018neural} theory or signal bandwidth blurring~\cite{park2021nerfies, lin2021barf} we formally derive our annealing schedule from first principles.